heydyvex/CSAPP/ch05/README.md

 `-O1` or `-O2, -O3` will apply more extensive optimization which make program hard to debug and so on.. but `-O1` is the standard. writing nice C code is better than writing shitty code and try to optimize it with compiler.

 I feel guilty of this, I think it is better to read new book on optimization, because this is field of constantly changing. so ....

+this chapter in summary:
+be carful with creating many variables, it cause many steps and instruction.
+reduce procedure calls(functions)
+make look more efficient (don’t use recursive functions too(my opinion)) eliminate unneeded and unnecessary memory references you need to understand modern processors(constantly changing) do look unrolling
+Use parallelism
+Find and eliminate performance bottlenecks